angeloahm/angeloahm.github.io/_pages/about.md

   - /about.html
 ---

-I am a 3rd year Economics Ph.D. student at [University of Minnesota](https://cla.umn.edu/economics/graduate/degrees/phd-economics).
-My interests are in Macroeconomics.
-You can check all my research papers in the [Research](/research/) page.
+I am a 3rd year Economics Ph.D. student at [University of Minnesota](https://cla.umn.edu/economics/graduate/degrees/phd-economics) interested in Macroeconomics and its intersection with Money, Banking, and Finance.

 ## 🎓 Education